Scramjet: Before 2000

-Progress in the 2000s
+2000s

 In the 2000s, significant progress was made in the development of hypersonic technology, particularly in the field of scramjet engines.

 The HyShot project demonstrated scramjet combustion on 30 July 2002.
 The scramjet engine worked effectively and demonstrated supersonic combustion in action.
 However, the engine was not designed to provide thrust to propel a craft.
 It was designed more or less as a technology demonstrator.

 A joint British and Australian team from UK defense company Qinetiq and the University of Queensland were the first group to demonstrate a scramjet working in an atmospheric test.

 Hyper-X claimed the first flight of a thrust-producing scramjet-powered vehicle with full aerodynamic maneuvering surfaces in 2004 with the X-43A.
 The last of the three X-43A scramjet tests achieved Mach 9.6 for a brief time.

 On 15 June 2007, the US Defense Advanced Research Project Agency (DARPA), in cooperation with the Australian Defence Science and Technology Organisation (DSTO), announced a successful scramjet flight at Mach 10 using rocket engines to boost the test vehicle to hypersonic speeds.

 A series of scramjet ground tests was completed at NASA Langley Arc-Heated Scramjet Test Facility (AHSTF) at simulated Mach 8 flight conditions.
 These experiments were used to support HIFiRE flight 2.

 On 22 May 2009, Woomera hosted the first successful test flight of a hypersonic aircraft in HIFiRE (Hypersonic International Flight Research Experimentation).
 The launch was one of ten planned test flights.
 The series of flights is part of a joint research program between the Defence Science and Technology Organisation and the US Air Force, designated as the HIFiRE.
 HIFiRE is investigating hypersonics technology and its application to advanced scramjet-powered space launch vehicles; the objective is to support the new Boeing X-51 scramjet demonstrator while also building a strong base of flight test data for quick-reaction space launch development and hypersonic "quick-strike" weapons.